rasmus-storjohann/ReduxTypescript/dry-redux-with-typescript.md

 Separating concerns in the store leads to a root `Store` type with a number of sub-stores for different parts of the application domain.
 This means that the call to `combineReducers()` could end up taking a lot of arguments.

-I want to have a single file that comines all the sub-stores into one and does nothing else.
+I would like to have a single file that combines all the sub-stores into one application store type and root reducer and does nothing else.
 This file should be the only place in the architecture that knows about all the different sub-stores.
-This approach looks like it should be able to scale up easily:
+This file should also not know anything about the details inside each of the sub-stores.
+This approach looks like it should be able to scale up nicely:

 ```ts
 import { combineReducers } from 'redux';